 - Projects outside of the listed catchment area

 - Deficit funding

 - Retroactive projects or events

 - Dollar for dollar replacement of government funding

 - Fundraising efforts

 Applications for the Nipissing District and the Parry Sound District can be obtained by contacting Linda Dupuis, Governance and Partnership Manager.Contact Us

 Applications for the City of Timmins, Cochrane District, and the Timiskaming District can be obtained by contacting Jennifer Gorman, Manager, Cochrane and Timiskaming DistrictsContact Us

 WOLVES United - United FIVE Grants

-For more information, please contact Linda Dupuis, Governance and Partnership Manager
+For more information about the application process or to request an application, please contact Linda Dupuis, Governance and Partnership Manager.